A generalized model of magnon kinetics and subgap magnetic noise

-In Fig.~\ref{fig3}, we plot the transition rate as a function of the NV resonance frequency.~\cite{Du2017,Wang2020} The diffusive description clearly breaks down for NV distances smaller than the magnon mean free path.
+In Fig.~\ref{fig3}, we plot the transition rate as a function of the NV resonance frequency.~\cite{Du2017,Wang2020} The diffusive description breaks down when NV distances are smaller than the magnon mean free path, or when the NV frequency is larger than the effective collision rate.
 Recall that we focus on the subgap noise here.
-For NV frequencies near or above the magnon gap, the magnetic noise will be dominated by one magnon processes,~\cite{vandersar2015} which needs to be in addition to our theory.
+For NV frequencies near or above the magnon gap, the magnetic noise will be dominated by one magnon processes.~\cite{vandersar2015}